hypnoshock/ds-turf-war/README.md

 ## To-do

+- [ ] Successfully defending your tower shouldn't destroy it (or maybe it should, can't decide if it's fun that you can relocate)
+- [ ] Don't allow the attacker to claim on timeout if the defender has joined the match
+- [ ] Search for item slot to deposit hammers
+- [ ] Don't allow join if player has hammers
+- [ ] Auto burn hammers on join
 - [ ] Win state (Which side has the most tiles after the timer has run out)
-- [ ] Successfully defending your tower shouldn't destroy it
+- [ ] Prize pool (orbs?)
 - [ ] Eth and orb withdrawal on mediator contract
 - [ ] Fix deploy script to work with Garnet
   - [x] Don't redeploy interim script